Quality matters when hiring for a big project. Call a Best Pick now!

 They also secrete honeydew, a sweet, sticky substance that attracts ants and grows a black, sooty mold that can prevent sunlight from reaching the chlorophyll in a plant’s leaves.

 Not all creepy-crawlies are garden pests, and the last thing you want to do is evict the ones that are helping your plants out.
-If you need help determining whether a bug is hurting or helping your greenery, call a local Best Pick pest control company.
+If you need help determining whether a bug is hurting or helping your greenery, call a local Best Pick® pest & termite control company near you now.